 On The Side BBQ

 The.
 Best.
 BBQ.
-Ever.
 No kidding.
 When a woman we met on one of our hikes told us about this place, we knew it was an immediate “must visit” because she said something about “life-changing mac n’cheese”.
-It’s a no-frills barbeque kind of place which I appreciate.
-They let the food do the talking, and it talks right to your southern soul.
-They have two sauces to choose from however I’m a fan of Carolina sauce so I can’t speak to the other kind.
+They specialize in pulled pork BBQ.
+They let the food do the talking, and it talks right to your bbq loving soul.
+Pro-tip, buy both varieties of their sauces and mix it together while you eat.
+It’s tangy and sweet and chock full of flavor.
 And if you were curious: yes, you can buy On-The-Side-BBQ before you leave town and drive it home to Atlanta for a future meal.
 It reheats excellently.
 You’ll find this place, “On The Side” of the Cashiers Farmers Market.

 Don’t let the exterior of this place fool you, it is MASSIVE on the inside.
-I was surprised by how open the dining space is and it has a charming little patio that you can sit at while enjoying the agreeable mountain air.
+I was surprised by how open the dining space is and it has a charming little patio that you can sit at while enjoying the crisp mountain air of Cashiers NC.
 Surprisingly, at one pm there was still quite a lunch crowd so we sat at the bar, enjoying a local brew and ordered some food to share.
 A plate of hummus and a chicken BLT that hit the spot nicely.
 Although our neighbors Spicy Cajun Turkey Melt looked incredible, we just decided next time we were in town we’d have to switch up our orders.
-Cornucopia is a definite must visit for lunch.
+Cornucopia is a definite must-visit for lunch.

 Any good mountain town knows that you need to have a local place that serves up coffee.
 Buck’s is always on my “to-visit” list when we get to town.
-I don’t know if it’s because I actually need coffee or because it just doesn’t feel like a trip into town without strolling the stores with a warm (or cold) cup of coffee in hand.
-They have a bevy of sandwiches and sweet treats on hand to facilitate curing any sort of “munchies” you may find yourself with while wandering the stores.
+I don’t know if it’s because I actually need coffee or because it just doesn’t feel like a trip into town without strolling the stores with a warm (or iced) cup of coffee in hand.
+They have a ton of sandwiches and sweet treats on hand to cure any sort of “munchies” you may find yourself with while wandering the stores.